Why Does Pre-Workout Make You Itch?

 Myth 1: The Itch Means the Pre-Workout Is Working

-However, the truth is that the itch is simply a side effect of beta-alanine activating nerve receptors in your skin.
-It has nothing to do with how well the supplement is improving your energy, focus, or performance.
-I’ve had workouts where the itch was intense but the energy boost wasn’t noticeable and vice versa.
-The itch and the efficacy are unrelated.
+The itching is only a side effect of beta-alanine activating the nerve receptors in your skin.
+It has nothing to do with how much the supplement you are using is enhancing your performance, concentration, or energy level.
+I attended classes when the itching was a doozy but the energy increase was nonexistent and vice versa.
+Two different things are effectiveness and itching.

 Myth 2: The Itch Is Harmful